davidg1739/cyoa-david-alfredo/quiz-game/maze2-first-room.md

-### You have decided to continue on
+### You Have Decided To Continue On!

-The host tell you that you can triple your original earnings if you continue to the next stage.
+The host tell you that you can triple your original earnings if you continue on.

 What do you do?